anyone1985/mnegri-ov170/README.md

 mnegri-ov170
 ============

-Scripts and raw data used by the XXX publication.
+This repository holds scripts and raw data used by the publication:

+TBA

-This repository has several subdirectories:
+and it is divided in several subdirectories:

 - ``config``: Includes configuration data for bcbio-nextgen
 - ``data``: Includes results (VCFs) and other data files